aldettinger/camel-quarkus-workshop/README.md

 It is strongly advised to execute as much as possible the [prerequisites section](#prerequisites-for-the-workshop) **at home prior to the workshop.**
 Indeed, more than 2 GiB of downloads could be expected for tools, sources, maven dependencies and docker images.
 Downloading that much with a single shared connection from the workshop room could end up to be a poor experience.

----
-**🚀 NOTE**

-If you happen to be already familiar with Quarkus, you could jump from [Prerequisites for the workshop](#prerequisites-for-the-workshop) to [Part 4 - Camel Quarkus Routes](#part-4---camel-quarkus-routes) and deep dive directly into Apache Camel!

----

 ## Prerequisites for the workshop
 (Estimate time : 20 minutes)